uozuAho/yatzyTopDown/dev_log/dev.log.md

   dependencies are annoying, but so are unit tests for every single class, that need to change every time that class changes.
 Maybe a 'test diamond' is better...
+- TDD/tests don't completely negate the need for manual verification.
+A number of times after getting the test suite green, I played the game, and found that the aesthetics were bad, or that there was a test case I hadn't thought of, resulting in a bug.

 Top down TDD:
 pros